doombubbles/bg3-mods/README.md

 **Hex** - Now also gives disadvantage on Saving Throws for the chosen Ability and not just Checks

+**True Strike** - Now a Bonus Action that's usable only once per fight

+**Shield Bash** - Fixed base game effect

+**Smites** - Smite Spells other than Banishing no longer require Concentration for their status effects

 ### New Ritual Spells

 The following spells can now be casted as rituals out of combat